-North Shore Pediatrics, PC is please to welcome Dr. Lance R. Goodman to the medical staff beginning in August of 2013.
+North Shore Pediatrics, PC is please to welcome Dr. Lance R. Goodman to the medical staff.

 Dr. Goodman is a Board Certified Pediatrician and graduated from the University Of Virginia School Of Medicine in 1989.
 Following medical school, Dr. Goodman completed his pediatric residency at Cornell Medical Center in New York.

 Since 2005, Dr. Goodman has been Associate Physician at Pediatric Partners in Boca Raton, Florida.
 In addition to seeing patients in his office, Dr. Goodman has also been Chief of Pediatrics at Boca Raton Community Hospital since 2010.
 Prior to joining Pediatric Partners, Dr. Goodman was Physician Partner at Sandy Spring Pediatrics in Atlanta, Georgia, where he also served as Chief of Pediatrics at Northside Hospital.